Last updated 28/09/2017

 New springs / struts / shock absorbers: This is the only way that I know of to provide a true suspension lift legally without getting engineering certification, as long as certain requirements are met like not exceeding maximum allowable lift height.
 New springs will be longer and / or stiffer, providing the lift.
 Shock absorbers are also replaced to suit the spring rate and travel.

 Body Lift: This involves installing spacers where the body fixes to the chassis.
 It does not improve ground clearance but does provide extra room to fit larger diameter tyres.
 It is not a suspension lift.
-I think it’s legal as long as it doesn’t impact other systems like SRS airbags and the height of the lift does not exceed legal limits.
+I’m not sure on the legality of body lifts.
+A body lift will increase the twisting force that the mounting surfaces experience.
+This increases the risk of mount failure during an accident.

 Air Bags: These are pressurized bags that provide lift assistance for your existing suspension and are used to adjust ride height and stiffness.
 The air pressure in air bags can be adjusted to suit different loads and conditions.
 Their adjustability is what makes air bags superior to other suspension arrangements.
 The problem with air bags is that they may load the chassis at a position where it is not designed to take that load.
 Chassis failures have occurred as a result of air bags.
 Use them for fine adjustment of your springs rather than as a substitute for springs designed to carry the load.
 Air bags may or may not be legal depending on how they impact suspension travel.